JacobLey/jacobley/tools/iso-crypto/README.md

 As such, if you intend to combine encryption with compression, it is important to apply compression _before_ encryption, to take advantage of repeated and common patterns in the input.

+Many methods in this module deal with "private" or "secret" values.
+Proper handling of those values are not explicitly covered by this module.
+Make sure you understand how to securely transfer and access these values before deploying encryption in production, as improper handling and data leaks can effectively render even the most secure encryption algorithms moot.

 <a name="Implementation Details"></a>
 ## Implementation Details